 Without beating around the bush, neither WordPress nor Webflow offer a great user experience.

-After testing WordPress, we found the platform lacked visual cues and contained a lot of tech jargon, which is why we were only able to give WordPress a score of 3.4/5 for usability.
-However, once the builder is set up, it’s pretty straightforward to use — especially if you have a little coding experience under your belt.
+After testing WordPress, we found the platform lacked visual cues and contained a lot of tech jargon, meaning that it’s difficult to navigate for first-time users.
+However, once the builder is set up, it’s pretty straightforward to use – especially if you have a little coding experience under your belt.

 Similarly, Webflow has a cluttered interface that can be overwhelming for beginners.
-If you’re familiar with web designing or tools like PhotoShop, you shouldn’t find the learning curve too steep.
+But, if you’re familiar with web designing or tools like Photoshop, you shouldn’t find the learning curve too steep.

-How Do WordPress & Webflow Compare With Other Web Builders?
+How Do WordPress and Webflow Compare With Other Web Builders?

-WordPress and Webflow aren’t the only competent builders out there.
+WordPress and Webflow are far from the only website builders out there.
 According to our research, unless you’re a blogger or experienced coder, Wix will likely be a safer bet than WordPress.
-The builder boasts much stronger website features (4.9/5 vs 2.5/5), and offers a much simpler start, with an all-inclusive style that doesn’t require navigating various plug-ins.
+Not only does the provider have stronger overall features, but it’s much easier to use.

-Similarly, with excellent UX and an impressive design score of 4.7/5, Squarespace will be a better choice for most creative businesses than Webflow.
+Similarly, with excellent UX and a selection of stunning templates, Squarespace will be a better choice for most creative businesses than Webflow.
 This isn’t to say Webflow should be overlooked entirely, but Squarespace excels when it comes to creating beautiful, high-performing websites.

 Check out our table below to see how WordPress and Webflow compare with their competition: